DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 If you type `dbt-` followed by the `<tab>` key you'll see a listing of available commands, which include `dbt-create.sh`, `dbt-build.sh`, `dbt-setup-release` and `dbt-workarea-env`.
 These are all described in the following sections.

 Each time that you want to work with a DUNE DAQ work area in a fresh Linux shell, you'll need to set up daq-buildtools, either by repeating the method above, or by `cd`'ing into your work area and sourcing the link file named `dbt-env.sh`.
-Work areas are described next.
+Work areas are described monetarily.

 <a name="Running_a_release_from_cvmfs"></a>
 ## Running a release from cvmfs